 John Edwards (1637–1716) was a reformed Anglican, the son of Thomas Edwards, who wrote the famed book ‘Gangraena’ in the 1640’s.

-Boston, Thomas – ‘The Lord’s Prayer’ d.
-1732 103 pp., from his A Complete Body of Divinity upon the Shorter Catechism (Edinburgh, 1796), vol. 3, pp. 384-487
+Boston, Thomas – ‘The Lord’s Prayer’ in A Complete Body of Divinity upon the Shorter Catechism (d.
+1732; Edinburgh, 1796), vol. 3, pp. 384-487

 Boston was a minister in the Church of Scotland.

-Ridgley, Thomas –‘The Lord’s Prayer’ d.
-1734 76 pp., from his A Body of Divinity, vol. 2, pp. 590-666
+Ridgley, Thomas –‘The Lord’s Prayer’ in A Body of Divinity (d.
+1734), vol. 2, pp. 590-666

 These were sermons preached through the Larger Catechism.
 Ridgley was a reformed Anglican.